-I have the compelling within me to make this write-up available as I am convinced that some people might find solace and hope that no matter how low one sets off at his/her career the future is bright and glorious even more than expected.
-It is also written to express my profound gratitude to my creator, whose faithfulness and unfathomable love towards my family and me remains far above my comprehension and expression.
-Indeed, He has made me understand in practical term Ephesians 3:20 that ‘God can do abundantly above all that we can ask or think.
+I am compelled to share My story on this platform to inspire and encourage everyone who reads this that no matter how low you set off in your career, the future is bright and glorious even more than expected.
+I also wrote this article to express my profound gratitude to my creator, whose faithfulness and unfathomable love towards Me and My family remains far above my comprehension and expression.
+Indeed, He has made me understand in practical terms Ephesians 3:20 that ‘God can do abundantly above all that we can ask or think.
 This is what He did by going beyond my imagination.

 Evans Before 1994

 As a little boy, I saw myself as a lover of God and good morals.
 I recall that by 1988 I have started attending a Catholic Church in my Hometown (Abavo, Ika South Local Government Area, Delta State, Nigeria), and I was a catechumen, and I eventually got baptised, had 1st Holy Communion and Confirmation in 1991.
 Everything seems right with me as I was doing well in school and healthy until June 1992 when the devil struck.
 I was sick, but medical science could not diagnose the type of ailment, which made my parents opt for a traditional solution.
 I ended up at a traditional healing home, and I was there for three months.
 At the end of September 1992, I resumed school and based on my past performance, and I was promoted to the next class.
 I thought it was over until about the same time the following year; specifically, June 1993, the devil struck again, and my parents took me directly to the traditional healing home.